Introduction

 Who Should Buy

-Freshservice – Best for Rule-Based IT Automation
+Freshservice – Rule-Based IT Automation within ITSM

 Where Freshservice Shines